 But since I was little I have endeavoured to recreate the delicious biscuity, minty, chocolatey, scrumptious dessert that made me obsessed with baking.
 I would even always tease my friends throughout High School because they wanted to be able to make it too, but me being me, I kept it a secret.. till now!

-– 2 tsp peppermint essence
+- 2 tsp Peppermint Extract

 - Green Food Colouring

-1) Blitz the biscuits in a food processor until fine – mix in the melted butter and condensed milk blitz again until combined!
+- Blitz the biscuits in a food processor until they are a fine crumb – mix in the melted butter and condensed milk blitz again until combined!

-- Start with less water and gradually add in a tiny amount more – you don’t want it runny, you have to be able to spread it.
-Leave to set for another hour.
+- Start with less water and gradually add in a tiny amount more – you don’t want it runny, you have to be able to spread it but still be thick.
+Leave to set for an hour.

-You don’t have to include the condensed milk in the base but I prefer it to be slightly softer!
+- You don’t have to include the condensed milk in the base but I prefer it to be slightly softer!
 If you don’t want to use it, bump the butter up to 200g.

 Find my other Cheesecake Recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.